Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 2.0.65 =
+- [TODO Documentation] Added a new option in the settings for Enterprise reCAPTCHA of Google.
 - Added CSS classes for "Item Price" and "Total Amount" on the thank you page.
 It can be used to target those items for CSS customization.
 - Added additional currency position display options in the settings (left with space, right with space).
+- Fixed a formatting issue with the shipping and tax string on the individual product post output.

 = 2.0.64 =
 - Added escaping to the currency symbol output.